mdrsk/Network_Security/readme.md

 6. Security Continuous Monitoring (DE.CM): The information system and assets are monitored to identify cybersecurity events and verify the effectiveness of protective measures.

-And from those control categories, we will focus on the following technical controls that we will cover in this project:
+And from those control categories, we will focus only the following technical controls that we will cover in this project:

 - ID.RA-1: Asset vulnerabilities are identified and documented
 - PR.AC-5: Network integrity is protected (e.g., network segregation, network segmentation)